CSaunders41/aimBot/TROUBLESHOOTING.md

 ### Step 6: Test Auto-Click (Optional)
 1. Enable "Auto Click" in plugin settings
-2. Choose desired "Auto Click Button" (Left Click recommended for attacks)
+2. Choose desired "Auto Click Button" (0=Left Click, 1=Right Click, 2=Middle Click)
 3. Adjust "Auto Click Delay" if needed (50ms default works well)
 4. Hold 'A' key near monsters and verify automatic clicking occurs
-5. Watch for "Auto-clicked: [Button]" messages in detailed logging
+5. Watch for debug messages like "About to call PerformAutoClick" and "Auto-clicked: [Button]"

+### Step 7: Debug Auto-Click Issues
+1. Look for these specific messages in the logs when testing auto-click:
+   - "About to call PerformAutoClick" (confirms the method is being called)
+   - "PerformAutoClick called - AutoClick enabled: True" (confirms setting is enabled)
+   - "Auto-click settings - Button: [number] ([name])" (shows current settings)
+   - "Executing [button] click" and "[button] click completed" (confirms click execution)
+2. If you don't see these messages, auto-click may not be reaching the execution point
+3. If you see error messages, they will help identify the specific issue

 ## Common Issues and Solutions